Blaize-Egelhof/HangMan/README.md

 ## Features Left to Implement

-Future versions of this application will store the users sign-in information via a database to allow for users to login and play the game, this will be implemented soley to have a leaderboard in place for my players to compete with eachother.
+Future versions of this application will store users sign-in information via a database to allow for users to login and play the game, this will be implemented soley to have a leaderboard in place for my players to compete with eachother.

 [Back to top](#HangMan)